1brahimmohamed/Brain-Tumor-Segmentation-GP/README.md

 # Gradutaion Project
-This is a Research Based Software for Brain Tumor Segmentation & MRI Sequence Synthesis with the aid of Deep Learning and Generative AI.
+This is branch is to document meetings and what we discussed through them.